 To rigorously evaluate the learned physics, we require controlled video pairs that differ only in physical validity.
-In practice, it is difficult to obtain such matched pairs from natural data where physical laws cannot be systematically violated.
+In practice, it is infeasible to obtain such matched pairs from real-world data, where physics laws cannot be systematically violated.
 We therefore construct a synthetic simulation benchmark spanning 12 physical scenarios across 4 domains, which allows precise control over physics parameters.
-All videos are rendered in Blender \citep{blender} at $512 \times 512$ resolution with 60 frames.
-Each scenario is generated with 10 variations that vary both physics parameters and visual factors (e.g., object shape, texture, or environment).
-Within each variation, $N$ valid video strictly obeys the relevant law, while $M$ invalid variants introduce a single controlled violation (e.g., superelastic bounce or ghosted shadows).
+All videos are rendered in Blender~\citep{blender} at $512 \times 512$ resolution with 60 frames.
+Each scenario is generated with $R = 10$ variations that vary both physics parameters and visual factors (e.g., object shape, texture, or environment).
+Within each variation, we generate $M$ valid videos that strictly obey the relevant law, and $N$ invalid variants that introduce a single controlled violation (e.g., superelastic bounces or ghosted shadows).
 By holding camera angle, lighting, textures, and object geometry constant within a single variation, the valid and invalid videos differ only in physical plausibility, ensuring that any measured likelihood gap can be attributed to physics violations.
-As shown in \cref{fig:data}, benchmark composition is as follows (see \cref{apx:data_generation} for more details):
+As shown in \cref{fig:data}, the benchmark composition is as follows (see \cref{apx:data_generation} for more details):

 \textbf{Rigid Body Mechanics:} five cases including \textit{Ball Collision}, \textit{Ball Drop}, \textit{Block Slide}, \textit{Pendulum Oscillation}, and \textit{Pyramid Impact}.
 They cover collision dynamics, periodic motion, gravity, and energy transfer.
 Valid examples conserve momentum and energy, follow free-fall under gravity, and maintain shape and continuity.
 Invalid variants break these rules through anomalies such as excessive restitution, teleportation, or implausible energy transfer. \\ \textbf{Continuum Mechanics:} two cases including \textit{Cloth Drape} and \textit{Cloth Waving}.
 They capture material deformation under gravity and aerodynamic forces.
 Valid examples show natural folds and consistent surface behavior.
 Invalid variants disrupt realism through penetrations, distortions, or scrambled temporal sequences. \\ \textbf{Fluid Mechanics:} three cases including \textit{Droplet Fall}, \textit{Faucet Flow}, and \textit{River Flow}.
 They address conservation of mass, viscosity, and surface tension.
 Valid examples generate continuous and plausible fluid patterns.
 Invalid variants introduce reversed flows, discontinuities, spontaneous mass changes, or temporal glitches. \\ \textbf{Optical Effects:} two cases including \textit{Moving Shadow} and \textit{Orbit Shadow}.
 They capture light–object interactions.
 Valid examples show smooth and consistent shadow behaviour.
 Invalid variants break physical plausibility by inverting, erasing, or misaligning shadows or by adding temporal inconsistencies.